rhysd/api-dts/README.md

 ## TODO

+- Add `-o`(`--out`) option and make name of the interface from it.
+- Seprate sub interfaces.
+Their names are made using the key names of them.
 - Detect optional field (suffix `?`)
 - When the JSON is an array, check all elements have the same interface